emqx/cloud-docs/en_US/faq/normal_b.md

 ## How long can device logs be kept in the console?
-EMQ X Cloud does not keep device communication logs, only deployment event logs, which are kept for 7 days by default.
+EMQX Cloud does not keep device communication logs, only deployment event logs, which are kept for 7 days by default.

 ## How long can device events be stored in the console?